-Collaborate with partners to update the River Health Assessment Framework (RHAF) and secure funding for implementation.
+Collaborate with Coalition for the Poudre River Watershed, City of Fort Collins' Utilities, and regional partners to update the River Health Assessment Framework (RHAF) and secure funding for implementation.

 Interpret data from the updated RHAF to share results with the community and continue to inform FCNAD's approach to adaptive management.